selamgit/segmentation_with_U-net/README.md

 The model was trained for 5 epochs.

-After 5 epochs, calculated accuracy (Intersection over Union (IoU)) is about **0.97** percent.
+After 5 epochs, calculated accuracy (Intersection over Union (IoU)) was about **0.97** percent.

 How to use